vinccenttt/gsap-aseq/README.md

     object with keys:

     - **autoHideOnReverseComplete** · _opional, boolean_
-      If true, the target's style attribute display is set to none when the reversed animation is completed and sets it back to display:block when the animation is played again (not reversed).
+      If true, the target's style property _display_ is set to _none_ when the reversed animation is completed and sets it back to _block_ when the animation is played again (not reversed).

     - **autoHideOnComplete** · _optional, boolean_
-      If true, the target's style attribute display is set to none when the animation is completed and sets it back to display:block when the animation is played reversed.
+      If true, the target's style proeprty _display_ is set to _none_ when the animation is completed and sets it back to _block_ when the animation is played reversed.

     - **onReverseStart** · _optional, function_
       The given function is called when reversing the animation.